Cris329983/ticket-lifecycle/README.md

 </p>
 <p>
-This screenshot captures my detailed involvement in managing and diagnosing a high-impact service ticket.
+This next screenshot captures my detailed involvement in managing and diagnosing a high-impact service ticket.
 After assigning the ticket to myself and updating the SLA to SAV-A (1 hour - Active) due to customer-facing issues, I documented key actions and observations within the ticket threath.